dfherr/ThreatClassic2/Libs/LibThreatClassic2/README.md

 Successor project for [https://github.com/EsreverWoW/LibThreatClassic](https://github.com/EsreverWoW/LibThreatClassic)

+The latest version of this library will always be available through the addon [ThreatClassic2](https://github.com/dfherr/ThreatClassic2)

 ## How to use

 To provide Threat data to other players just include and load the lib as part of your addon.